 To be clear, there is nothing inherently wrong with on-premises software.
-And to be much clearer, on-premises software is still around because it still manages to offer certain benefits that cloud could not, and cloud is still on its way reaching the peak of innovation.
+And to be much clearer, on-premises software is still around because it still manages to offer certain benefits that the cloud could not, and the cloud is still on its way to reaching the peak of innovation.

 That being said, cloud-native outperforms in any number of critical domains, one of which is financial - cloud computing is much more cost-effective.

-People are misled to believe that any service provided over internet refers to cloud.
+People are misled to believe that any service provided over the internet refers to the cloud.
 This misconception must be dispelled.
-Cloud-native software must be originally built on and fully-integrated with cloud from scratch.
+Cloud-native software must be originally built on and fully integrated with the cloud from scratch.

 Yet to the untrained eyes, cloud-native and cloud-washed software may seem like 2 peas in 1 pod.
 Taking advantage of this, vendors engage in what we have been calling cloud-washing.